Unboxed-Software/solana-course/content/token-swap.md

 Users provide liquidity to these pools by depositing their own tokens into each pool.
 These users are called liquidity providers.
 When a liquidity provider (or LP) deposits some tokens to the swap pool, LP-tokens are minted that represent the LP's fractional ownership in the pool.

-Most swap pools charge a transaction fee for facilitating each swap.
-These transactions fees are then paid out to the LP’s in proportion to the amount of liquidity they are providing in the pool.
+Most swap pools charge a trading fee for facilitating each swap.
+These fees are then paid out to the LP’s in proportion to the amount of liquidity they are providing in the pool.
 This provides incentive for LP's to provide liquidity to the pool.

 When an LP is ready to withdraw their deposited liquidity, their LP-tokens are burned and tokens from the pool (proportional to the amount of LP-tokens burned) are sent to their wallet.